 - What inspires you?

 - What are you passionate about?

 - How do these things nourish your spirit and call you into deeper relationship with Jesus?

-Seek Support
+Seek Support and Building a Team

 Finding support in a ministry position helps you to have more effective practices.
 Where do you feel most supported in your ministry?
 Least supported?